-This is a self-guided tour that covers three separate New York City neighborhoods: Gramercy Park, Union Square and and the Stuyvesant Square, all are historic districts.
+This is a self-guided tour that covers three separate New York City neighborhoods: Gramercy Park, Union Square and Stuyvesant Square, all are historic districts.
 This tour should take you between 90 minutes and 2 hours to complete.
 You may want to consider combining this with our self-guided Flatiron District tour or any of our self-guided New York City Tours.
 Oh yes, we also offer guided tours.

 There are many subway and bus lines that service this tour of Gramercy Park and Union Square.
 To reach the start of our tour, it's best to use this link for directions from anywhere in the NYC area.
 Be sure to read our posts on navigating the New York City subway and getting help with buying a MetroCard.